Gift Contagion in Online Groups: Evidence From Virtual Red Packets: Results

 By Result~\ref{res:grouptype}, we reject the null hypothesis in favor of Hypothesis~\ref{h:grouptype}.
-In addition, as indicated by Table~\ref{res:grouptype}, we find that the overall effect is significant for relative groups, while the effects are not significant for the other two groups.\footnote{The overall effect is marginally significant for coworker groups only within 10 minutes ($p<0.1$).} We also compare the extensive and intensive margins across group types and find that the extensive margin is significantly higher in classmate groups than in relative groups (10 minutes: 0.0074 versus 0.0031, $p<0.01$; 24 hours: 0.0074 versus 0.0031, $p<0.01$) or coworker groups (10 minutes: 0.0074 versus 0.0032, $p<0.01$; 24 hours: 0.0074 versus 0.0031, $p<0.01$).
-By contrast, the intensive margin for classmate groups is significantly smaller than that for relative groups (10 minutes: $-0.9680$ versus 0.0923, $p=0.011$; 24 hours: $-1.0938$ versus 0.0481, $p=0.036$).
+In addition, as indicated by Table~\ref{res:grouptype}, we find that the overall effect is significant for relative groups, while the effects are not significant for the other two groups.\footnote{The overall effect is marginally significant for coworker groups only within 10 minutes ($p<0.1$).} Moreover, we find that the effect on extensive margins is positive and significant across all group types, but not on intensive margins.\footnote{Surprisingly, the effect on intensive margin is even negative and significant for classmates groups.} This suggests that the effect of gift contagion is primarily driven by promoting new participants to join the red packet chain.
+These results are consistent with the prior literature, which shows that the overall effect on workers' productivity is primarily driven by the extensive margin rather than the intensive margin~\citep{hossain2014crowding,cao2020gift}.
+Additionally, we compare the effect size between group types and find that the extensive margin is significantly higher in classmate groups than in relative groups (10 minutes: 0.0068 versus 0.0031, $p<0.01$; 24 hours: 0.0069 versus 0.0031, $p<0.01$) or coworker groups (10 minutes: 0.0068 versus 0.0032, $p<0.01$; 24 hours: 0.0069 versus 0.0031, $p<0.01$).
+By contrast, the intensive margin for classmate groups is significantly smaller than that for relative groups (10 minutes: $-1.1597$ versus $0.0792$, $p<0.01$; 24 hours: $-1.2252$ versus 0.0305, $p=0.022$).

 In addition, we investigate how other demographic characteristics, such as gender and age, affect the degree of gift contagion.
 We find that the effect of gift contagion is stronger for older recipients, and that red packets sent by younger users are more socially contagious.
-Moreover, although there is no significant gender difference in the overall effect, red packets sent by female users tend to exhibit a higher extensive margin. \textit{Appendix~\ref{sec:si:additional}} includes detailed analyses.
+Moreover, although there is no significant gender difference in the overall effect, red packets sent by female users tend to exhibit a higher extensive margin. \textit{Appendix~D.2} includes detailed analyses.